Purdue Police Department to host Citizen's Police Academy

 The Citizen's Police Academy, an eight-week program that meets from 5:30-8:30 p.m. on Thursdays at the Purdue Police Department, will begin on Feb.
-28, with the last session scheduled for April 25.
-It is open to the first 25 people to register.
-The only Thursday the class will not be in session is March 14, during Purdue spring break week.
+27, with the last session scheduled for April 24.
+The only Thursday the class will not be in session is March 20, during Purdue spring break week.

-Purdue police Sgt.
+Purdue police Lt.
 Keene Red Elk said the academy has been one of the police department's more popular outreach programs since its inception in 2004.
 Sessions are participatory.
 The first-week session includes an introduction, overview, a department tour and the department's use of bicycle patrols.
 Sessions thereafter include: S.T.O.P.S.; crime scene management; firearms training; polygraph testing, drug recognition, CALEA accreditation and the records department; and DUI enforcement, emergency vehicle operations, and the K-9 unit.
 A graduation ceremony will take place during the last session.